Guía de grosores de hilo y ovillos (estándares internacionales)

 strands of different thicknesses

-How to know the thickness if you don't have a label
+How to tell the thickness if there's no label

-If you have a loose ball, you can estimate its size with a centimeter ruler:
+If you have a loose ball of yarn, you can estimate its category using a ruler in centimeters :

-1. Loosely wrap the thread around a ruler or pencil for 2–3 cm.
+1. Loosely wrap the yarn around a ruler or pencil for 2–3 cm.

 2. The turns should touch , without overlapping.